-The first two words you need to learn when starting a business are net profit.
-Doing business is not about how many widgets you can sell; it is about how much net profit you can make on the sale of each widget.
+The first two words you need to learn when starting a business are ‘net profit’.
+Doing business is not about how many widgets you can sell; it is about how much net profit you can make from the sale of each widget.
 If you are not making any profits, you do not have a business – you have a hobby.

-1. Decide how you are going to add value to what you are selling
+1. How you are going to add value to what you are selling?

-a) If you are making the products yourself then this bit is obvious.
+- If you are making the products yourself, then this bit is obvious.
 A beautifully decorated cake has obviously had value added to it since it started out as eggs and flour.
 Ditto a handmade greetings card since it started out as a piece of card and some coloured pens.

 2. Work out where you sit in the selling chain